What Does It Mean to Ground Yourself? + 31 Grounding Techniques

 Developing a consistent spiritual practice gives your day structure and helps you live more intentionally.
 It allows you to take a moment to reflect on your day, week, and month and connect to your higher self and a higher power.

-A spiritual practice can include reading spiritual texts or an uplifting book, yoga, meditation, self-reflection, and more.
+A spiritual practice can include reading spiritual texts or uplifting books, practicing yoga, engaging in meditation, and engaging in self-reflection, among other activities.

 14. EFT Tapping